“The hardest thing in the world to understand is the income tax.” ” -Albert Einstein

 Let’s say you’re making $350K in base salary and $200 in vested RSUs and $100 Commission/Bonus ($650k Total).

-Federal income tax rates (up to 35-37%)
+- Federal income tax rates (up to 35-37%)

-Federal Supplemental income tax (commissions & bonus) 22% since it’s under $1M
+- Federal Supplemental income tax (commissions & bonus) 22% since it’s under $1M

-Federal RSU Grants Tax is 22% of the market value at time of vesting
+- Federal RSU Grants Tax is 22% of the market value at time of vesting

-State income tax (up to 13.3% in California where I live)
+- State income tax (up to 13.3% in California where I live)

-State bonus and vested RSU tax rate is 10.23%
+- State bonus and vested RSU tax rate is 10.23%

-State Commissions are taxed at 6.6%
+- State Commissions are taxed at 6.6%

-Oh and don’t forget all the other little taxes like mediate and social security.
+Let’s not forget all the other little taxes like mediate and social security.

-…suddenly, you’re paying $200K+ in taxes every year—without even realizing it.
+Suddenly, you’re paying $200K+ in taxes every year—without even realizing it.
 40% to 45% of your earnings are lost to taxes depending on your marital status and other deductions…which are minimal.

-You’re playing a high-stakes game with no shield—unless you change the rules.
+You are playing a high-stakes game with no shield—unless you change the rules.

 2. The Problem with W-2 Income (Salary/Bonuses/Commissions/RSU’s)